ergest/sql_patterns/Book/chap5.md

 Conversion Error: Could not convert string '2o21' to INT32
 ```

 So how do we deal with these issues?
+Let's have a look at some patterns.

-### Pattern 1: Ignore Bad Data
+### Pattern 1: Skip Rows with Bad Data
 One of the easiest ways to deal with formatting issues when converting data is to simply ignore bad formatting.
 What this means is we simply skip the malformed rows and just don't deal with them.
 This works great in cases when the error is unfixable or occurs very rarely.
 So if a few rows out of 10 million are malformed and can't be fixed we can skip them.

 However the `CAST()` function will fail if it encounters an issue, as we just saw, and we want our query to be robust.
 To deal with this problem some databases introduce "safe" casting functions like `SAFE_CAST()` or `TRY_CAST().`Not all servers provide this function.
 PostgreSQL for example doesn't have built-in safe casting but it can be custom built as a UDF.